dmlawcareer/Law-Cyber-Portfolio/README.md

 # Cybersecurity and AI Red Teaming Portfolio
 # Dennis M. Law | A+, CC, GCCP, CISSP, SecAI+, CAIDP, AAISM

-Advanced Cybersecurity & AI Security Portfolio
+Welcome to my Advanced Cybersecurity & AI Security Portfolio.

-Welcome to my technical portfolio.
 This repository serves as a living laboratory and documentation hub for my work in **Advanced Cybersecurity Infrastructure** and **AI Red Teaming / LLM Hardening**.

 My work bridges the gap between traditional enterprise security frameworks and the emerging frontier of Securing Artificial Intelligence.
 Every project contained here follows a strict engineering paradigm: **Identify, Exploit, Remediate, and Harden.**